Skip to content

 Labels

 B-RFC-approved Blocker: Approved by a merged RFC but not yet implemented.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-F-let_chains `#![feature(let_chains)]` S-tracking-ready-to-stabilize Status: This is ready to stabilize; it may need a stabilization report and a PR T-lang Relevant to the language team, which will review and decide on the PR/issue.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC F-let_chains `#![feature(let_chains)]` S-tracking-ready-to-stabilize Status: This is ready to stabilize; it may need a stabilization report and a PR T-lang Relevant to the language team, which will review and decide on the PR/issue.

 Comments